DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Method | Type | Description
 ------ | ----- | -----
 `nth(index)` | Selector | Creates a selector that returns an element by its index in the matching set.
+If `index` is negative, the index is counted from the end of the mathcing set.

 #### withText